danielfett/draft-dpop/main.md

 and the DPoP proof in the `DPoP` header.
 Following that is (#dpop-proof-pr), which shows the decoded content of that DPoP proof.
 The JSON of the JWT header and payload are shown but the signature part is omitted.
-As usual, line breaks and extra whitespace are included for formatting and readability in both examples.
+As usual, line breaks and indentation are included for formatting and readability in both examples.
 !---
 ~~~